RoeiAviad/YonduArrow/README.md

 # LaserAim
-Aiming a Laser using Python, OpenCV and Arduino
+Aiming a Laser using Python, OpenCV and Arduino.